Socialist Women's Union of Korea: Organization

 Membership is reserved for those who are not members of the Workers' Party of Korea or any other mass organization, which is the case for women who do not work outside their home.
 This feature of the Union makes it unique worldwide.
 This practice was adopted in the 1960s.
 Early on, membership was reserved to women between the ages of 18 and 61.
 Nowadays, women between the ages of 31 and 60 are eligible for membership, although if a woman marries and becomes a housewife, she is eligible regardless of age.
 Lately, even retirees have been forced to participate in its activities.
 Officially, the Union represents women who are not members in any other mass organizations, but in reality it is used to pass on decisions made by the government of North Korea and for political mobilization.

 There is a committee affiliated with the Union for every administrative division of North Korea, all the way from ri (village) to province level.
 The Union has some 200,000–250,000 members.
 Under the Taean work system, there is a Union representative under the workplace Chief Secretary, who in turn is responsible to the workplace Party Committee.

 The Central Committee of the Union holds plenary sessions twice a year.
-The Union is a member of the popular front Democratic Front for the Reunification of Korea.
+The Union was a member of the popular front Democratic Front for the Reunification of Korea.

-The Union runs a publishing house, Chosǒn Yǒsǒngsa(조선녀성사), which, since September 1946, has published its organ Korean Woman.
+The Union runs a publishing house, Chosŏn Yŏsŏngsa (조선녀성사), which, since September 1946, has published its organ Korean Woman.
 It started appearing regularly in 1947 and was published monthly until 1982 when publication became bimonthly.